iamJPY/tth-content-scraper/README.md

 Build A Content Scraper
 ========================

+## Setup and run
+Simply run `npm install` in the root of the project and then `npm start` in your terminal.

 ## Project Instructions
 - [x] Create a scraper.js file that will contain your command line application.
 Your project should also include a package.json file that includes your project’s dependencies.
 The npm install command should install your dependencies.
 - [x] Program your scraper to check for a folder called ‘data’.
 If the folder doesn’t exist, the scraper should create one.
 If the folder does exist, the scraper should do nothing.